 In the Star Trek: Voyager episode "The Q and the Grey" a female Q remarks, "I've always liked Klingon females.
 You've got such... spunk."
 The Q was played by Suzie Plakson, who had previously played the spunky Klingon female K'Ehleyr.

-The What I Like About You episode "Dangerous Liasons" double-doses the Actor Allusions for both of its leads: Via a flashback and an old VHS tape, we see a standup routine Holly (Amanda Bynes) did when she was little; it's actually the routine that got Bynes hired for her first TV job.
+The episode "Dangerous Liasons" double-doses the Actor Allusions for both of its leads: Via a flashback and an old VHS tape, we see a standup routine Holly (Amanda Bynes) did when she was little; it's actually the routine that got Bynes hired for her first TV job.
 She remarks at the end, "That kid should have her own show".
 Meanwhile, Val (Jennie Garth) has a flashback about her and a guest character; the guest is played by Luke Perry, and the flashback is a direct lift of a Beverly Hills 90210 episode.

 Less notable are the other guest appearances from 90210 alumni, only one of whom even offered a You Look Familiar to Val.
 And appearances by All That and Popular cast members went entirely unnoted within the show.